Ask Chef Dennis

 glass bowl of mixed spices for dryrub and metal bowl of raw cut chicken wings.

-raw seasoned dry rub wings on a white platter .
+raw seasoned wings on a white platter .

-overhead view of chicken wings on the grill.
+overhead view of recipe cooking on the grill.

-That being said I love the charred parts as you’ll find most men do.
+I love the charred parts, as you’ll find most men do.
 Just serve green vegetables or a big salad along with them to add as a detox for the charring.
 Here’s a good article to read about foods that help detoxify the body.

-chicken wings on a tinfoil sheet on top of a grill.
+Recipe cooking on aluminum foil sheet on top of a grill.

-You can reduce charing by placing a doubled sheet of tinfoil on the grill.
+You can reduce charing by placing a double sheet of aluminum foil on the grill.
 This can be used as early in the process as you like, but I would recommend getting a little color on them before placing them on the foil.

 *You will still need to turn the wings often, even on the foil.